M1Krzyzan/simulated-annealing-algorithm-optimisation/README.md

-# Live 3D Simulation of the annealing optimisation algorithm
+# Live 3D simulation of the annealing optimisation algorithm

 ## GIF DEMO
 ## Running on your own machine